hydrophobis/Coatl/README.md

 # RHCoatl.bat
 An actual test for your network, Real Hitchhiker Coatl is much closer to an actual virus without causing any damage, might even stump newer cybersec experts.
-Sure, let's break down these steps into smaller, more detailed actions:

 1. **Finding SMB Shared Folder Name**:
    - Uses the `net share` command to retrieve information about shared folders on the network.